17-Low-End Competitor Exposes Fundamental Strategic Errors of the Leaders

-Low-end competitors don’t think like industry leaders.
+Low-end competitors don’t think like industry Standard Leaders.
 As a result, they often blow big holes in the leader’s plans.

 For twenty-five years, from the early 70s until the late 90s, the color television manufacturing market was one of the worst places on Earth to compete.
 Those companies who did survive, and there weren’t many, became hard-bitten competitors with no illusions about the inevitability of success of even the largest companies.
 The two largest U.S. competitors, RCA and Zenith, are now nearly-forgotten names.
 GE was another titan victim of the inexorable pressure of intense price-based competition.